cloudflare/cloudflare-docs/content/pulumi/_index.md

 {{</feature>}}

 {{<feature header="Multiple languages and SDKs" href="https://www.pulumi.com/docs/languages-sdks/" >}}
-Use TypeScript, JavaScript, Python, Go, .Net, Java or YAML to write Pulumi programs.
+Use TypeScript, JavaScript, Python, Go, .Net, Java, or YAML to write Pulumi programs.
 Each language is as capable as the other and supports the entire [Pulumi Registry](https://www.pulumi.com/registry/).
 {{</feature>}}

 ---